 For the fiscal years ended July 31, 2022 and 2021, the Company's 10 largest clients accounted for approximately 78% and 81% of consolidated net revenue from continuing operations, respectively.
 Two customers accounted for approximately 31% and 12% of the Company's consolidated net revenue from continuing operations for the fiscal year ended July 31, 2022, and one customer accounted for 42% of the Company's consolidated net revenue from continuing operations for the fiscal year ended July 31, 2021.
 No other customers accounted for greater than 10% of consolidated net revenue in these periods.
 Three clients, associated with the Supply Chain segment, accounted for greater than 10% of the Company's consolidated net accounts receivables as of July 31, 2022.
-The first, second, and third client accounted for approximately 31%, nd 17%, respectively, of the Company's consolidated net accounts receivable balance as of July 31, 2021.
-The first, second, and third client accounted for approximately 25%, 22%, and 13%, respectively, of the Company's consolidated net accounts receivable balance net accounts receivable balance as of July 31, 2021.
+The first, second, and third client accounted for approximately 31%, 18%, and 17%, respectively, of the Company's consolidated net accounts receivable balance as of July 31, 2022.
+Three clients, associated with the Supply Chain segment, accounted for greater than 10% of the Company's consolidated net accounts receivables as of July 31, 2021.
+The first, second, and third client accounted for approximately 25%, 22%, and 13%, respectively, of the Company's consolidated net accounts receivable balance as of July 31, 2021.